agiwave/RetNet/README.md

 A simple RetNet demo.
 This repo is just for learning and backup.
 I have no CUDA device yet.
 So, the code can only run on CPU for now.

+The intresting thing is: MSR block implementation < 100 lines code. :)

 Please ignore all aka code here.
 It's a sample proxy to torch:

     aka.nn --> torch.nn